02 Observing the local sky

-- Summer Solstice: the point on the ecliptic where the sun is at its Northen most point above the celestial equator.
+Summer Solstice: the point on the ecliptic where the Sun is at its Northernmost point above the celestial equator.

-- Equinoxes: the two points where the ecliptci intersects the celestial equator (short for equal day and night)
+Equinoxes: the two points where the ecliptic intersects the celestial equator (short for equal day and night)

 Annual Changes: Maximum and minimum elevations of the Sun corresponds to solstices, and in between equinoxes occur.